Odin-SMR/hermod/Documentation/odin.hermod.rst

 --------

-Hermod is a program suite written in Python that wraps around QSMR and inserts metadata in to the SMR database.
-Hermod runs regulary and decides when to run QSMR according to information Hermod can find in the SMR Database.
+Hermod is a program suite written in Python that wraps around QSMR and inserts meta data in to the SMR database.
+Hermod runs regularly and decides when to run QSMR according to information Hermod can find in the SMR Database.
 Hermod provides a fully automatic processing system for processing data from Level1 data to Level2 data.